pseudocoders/GPT-notes/springboot/configuration.md

 ## Static Resources and Web Configuration

-Static resources and web configuration in `application.properties` and `application.yml` allow you to define settings related to serving static files and configuring web-related behavior in your Spring Boot application.
+Static resources and web configuration allow you to define settings related to serving static files and configuring web-related behavior in your Spring Boot application.
 Here's an explanation of static resources and web configuration in both formats:

 1. Static Resources Configuration:
    - Static resources are files like CSS, JavaScript, images, or HTML files that are served directly by the web server without any processing by the application.